cwebberOps/log_monitor/README.md

 This is a simple go program to monitor a W3C common formatted log being written to on the local system.
 It will run until you use ^C to exit.

+## Known Issues

+There is a major limitation in the way that averages are being calculated.
+Because we are not addressing when there is zero traffic during an interval, we are not calculating a valid average if there is no traffic.
+Given that this is meant to deal with large amounts of traffic vs we have no traffic, it feels like a useful tradeoff.

 ## Assumptions

 1. There is a webserver running on the local system that is writing W3C common formatted logs that can be read.